rust-embedded/discovery/src/06-hello-world/README.md

 ```

 Now issue a `next` command which will exectue `aux6::init()` and
-stop at he next executable statement in `main.rs`, which
+stop at the next executable statement in `main.rs`, which
 positions us at line 12:

 ``` text